how-tos

 For instance, you can ask:

-• “Can you share a bit about your journey and what got you excited to work in this field?”
+• “can you share a bit about your journey and what got you excited to work in this field?”

-• “What did you enjoy most about your previous position?”
+• “what did you enjoy most about your previous position?”

 However, it is essential to direct the conversation to avoid sidetracking and to keep it focused on the crucial information.
 You can ask additional questions to gather the required information.